 Specifically, the following shifts tend to occur:

-- Excessive Lower Back Arch: The growing belly tends to tilt the pelvis downward (like the image on the left up above), placing excess pressure on the lower back, abdominal wall, and pelvic floor muscles which therefore can increase the risk of lower back pain, diastasis recti, pelvic floor dysfunction and other pelvic girdle pain.
+- Excessive Lower Back Arch: The growing belly tends to tilt the pelvis downward (like the image on the left up above), placing excess pressure on the lower back, abdominal wall, and pelvic floor muscles.

 - Rounded shoulders: The weight of the growing breasts during pregnancy often pulls the shoulders forward into a rounded position, which can lead to upper back and neck pain.
 This is often exacerbated in the postpartum days with countless hours spent in a “triple-flexed” position (shoulders, elbows, wrists) feeding and holding baby.

 - Shift in center of gravity: You may have heard that pregnant women are more susceptible to falls.
 This is because the growing belly actually changes your center of gravity.
 In a non-pregnant individual, the center of gravity lies just below the navel.
 However, during pregnancy, the growing belly shifts that center of gravity up and out.
-Combine this shift with the decreased stability that comes from the relaxin hormone, and it’s easy to see why the risk of falling increases.
+When this happens, the muscles in the back of your body have to work harder to prevent you from falling forward.
+So, they are in constant tension.

 How To Get Yourself in Neutral Alignment

-Do NOT let the pregnancy changes above cause you to panic!
+You do not have to accept the above changes as an inevitable part of pregnancy.
 Once you’re aware of the common shifts, it becomes much easier to address them.
 Follow these simple three steps below to help you get — and stay — in neutral.

 1. Find Neutral: Take a few moments to find neutral on your own body, and experience what that feels like just in a static (not moving position).
 Watch this video to learn how to find neutral.